English

 0x02

-8 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+8 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-For example, 55 AA 00 EA 00 02 00 C8 B3.
+Example: 55 AA 00 EA 00 02 00 C8 B3

-The MCU returns the following command:
+The MCU returns the following data.

 0